rstacruz/til-2013/_posts/2015-04-17-ie-polyfills.md

 ---
 title: Legacy IE polyfills
-tags: [Development]
+tags: [CSS]
 description: Speed along your legacy IE development with this all-purpose 7-line snippet.
 ---

-Here's a convenient snippet you can use for almost any project.
-It's wrapped in an [IE conditional comment][concom], so only the poor souls with outdated IE's will bear the extra load.
+Use this convenient snippet in almost any project.
+It will fill in some basic support for modern CSS features for legacy IE versions.
 {:.brief-intro.center}

 {:.wide.light}